Lesterpaintstheworld/terminal-velocity/act1_outline.md

 #### 1. Setting the Scene
 - **Time Period**: Near-future, post-AI economic revolution.
 - **Location**: A technologically advanced city, showcasing the integration of AI in daily life and economic systems.
+- **Key Events**:
+  - Introduction of the UBC system and its significance.
+  - Initial interactions between human characters and AI protagonists.
+  - Establishment of the socio-economic landscape influenced by AI.
+- **Character Introductions**:
+  - Introduce main characters: Isabella Torres, Marcus Reynolds, Cipher, and others.
+- **Thematic Elements**:
+  - Explore themes of economic autonomy, trust in AI, and human-AI relationships.

 #### 2. Key Plot Points
 1. **Introduction of the UBC (Universal Basic Compute)**: